cesarsiguencia/portfolio-generator/README.md

 ### Installation

-- Download the application to your local drive, open the command line with the application or the root and run 'Node app.js'
+- Download the application to your local drive, open the command line with the application at the root and run 'Node app.js'

 - After you have completed answering all your questions, the generated index.html will appear under dist/